 A huge part of being a successful personal trainer is being able to increase client motivation.
-As you can already imagine, motivation is crucial for your clients to shake off laziness, change their habits, and keep training with you.
+As you can already imagine, motivation is crucial for your clients to shake off inactivity, change their habits, and keep training with you.

 But have you ever had trouble finding the inspiration to motivate your clients?
 We’ve collected some of the best ways to help you increase client motivation.